pelavarre/byoverbs/README.md

 # byoverbs

 Your workflow inside you Sh Terminal can run better, after you pour this kind of oil into it.
-This Repo adds in Sh Verbs to help you work.
+We give you Sh Scripts and Py Scripts to download, or to copy-edit, so they start helping you work.

 ## Show, not tell